GeeWee/geewee.github.io/_posts/2020-07-05-inclusive-language.md

 I knew that `dummy` could mean something that resembled the real thing, but I'd never made the connection between that and `dummy value`.
 It was just one of those terms I used because *that's what we call it.*
-Contrast that with `placeholder value` - whcih says *exactly* what it is.
+Contrast that with `placeholder value` - which says *exactly* what it is.

 ---